 I love the different people that I get to meet daily, both patients and staff, and all the challenges I face – it makes my job exciting!

-Do it - it will be the best decision you will ever make!
+Do it - it will be the best decision you'll ever make!
 You’ll experience a wealth of different things and meet some incredible people, some of which will become lifelong friends.
 The options within nursing are limitless and its constantly changing, meaning it’s a profession like no other.

 Make sure you: